bhardwajpankaj/UiCollectionViewExample/README.md

 # examples
-Examples of controllers and ios programming
+Examples of UICollectionView inside a UITableView using Alamofire for services and Object Mapper to save data in Models

+What we have used:
+Cocoapods:
+1 - Object Mapper
+2 - Alamofire

 This is a example of UICollectionView inside a UITableViwCell